 ISABB Community Outreach (ISABBCO) is a component of ISABB’s nongovernmental initiative.
 We remain focused and committed to our nonprofit/non-partisan nature as we continue to reach out to various vulnerable communities in Africa and the global community addressing established Millennium Developmental Goals (MDG).
 The realization of MDG will be farfetched without addressing various preventable chronic health issues of persons with disabilities.
 Since the inception of ISABBCO, our projects have included the provision of community health education and free medical care to the poor.

 Our passion is to promote the health of vulnerable families and communities in the rural areas of Africa.
-To improve the landscape to rural and primary health care through medical missions and health education of the underserved communities.
+To improve the landscape of rural and primary health care through medical missions and health education of underserved communities.
 To create opportunities for students and graduates of African and non-African descent to use their talents to give back to the less privileged in Africa.

-To generate data relevant for enhancement of evidence-based health care in Africa.
+To generate data relevant for the enhancement of evidence-based health care in Africa.
 We collaborate with local host community groups; radio and television stations that mobilize local health providers by creating awareness and publicity.
 These host community groups also assist in sponsoring some of our projects by sending volunteers.
 ISABB has hosted or supported community outreaches in Uganda, Nigeria, and the Philippines.
 Communities in Jos, Lagos, Abuja, Enugu, and Owerri have benefited from our multiple past and ongoing outreach projects that include: